sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 #### nodes
    `show kubernetes nodes`
    Lists all nodes in the current cluster.
-This command would work, only when kubernets master is reachable.
+This command requires kubernets master as reachable.

    ```
    admin@str-s6000-acs-13:~$ show kube nodes